AcumaticaHackathon/2023-Team-Delta/README.md

 Here you can configure keywords and the category you wish to associate those keywords too.
 When attaching files containing text, these keywords will be used to automatically select a category.

-<b>Category ID:</b> Select the category from a list of categories configured under Category Configuration
+<b>Category ID:</b> Select the category from a list of categories configured under Category Configuration <br />
-<b>Word Delimiter ID:</b> Enter a Word Delimiter (, - etc) to separate different words required to be found to categorize based on these keywords.
+<b>Word Delimiter ID:</b> Enter a Word Delimiter (, - etc) to separate different words required to be found to categorize based on these keywords. <br />
-<b>Threshold Delimiter ID:</b> Add Threshold Delimiter and use that delimiter followed by a number to categorize based on a keyword  that occurs that number of times.
+<b>Threshold Delimiter ID:</b> Add Threshold Delimiter and use that delimiter followed by a number to categorize based on a keyword  that occurs that number of times. <br />
 ![img3](https://user-images.githubusercontent.com/43068046/215348642-a07c18ae-bd80-4210-90c5-60ab4d510e4e.png)